 A framing plan template can give you a running start on a typical house.

-A house with more than one level stacks floors, and the framing on each level has to make sense with the ones above and below — load paths need somewhere to land.
-For that, see floor framing plans for a two-storey home.
+A house with more than one level stacks floors, and the framing on each level has to make sense with the ones above and below: load paths need somewhere to land.
+For that, see floor framing plans for a two-story home.

 Keep it preliminary